 60% - Coursework essay (1800 words)

 ||The feedback given to you throughout the course is designed to help you improve your future work: you will be given both formative and summative feedback.
 Formative parts of the assessment: you will receive feedback on your presentation, and more generally on your participation in class and engagement with the course.

 You are also encouraged to highlight specific aspects you would particularly like to have feedback on.
 During the course, your tutor will take time to invite feedback about the course, and to give feedback on progress thus far.
 From week 8 onwards (or earlier if you wish), you will be able to bring along an essay plan in time for the feedback to be useful for the end-of-course essay.
 You will also be given summative feedback on your end-of-course essay.

 On completion of this course, the student will be able to:

-- To construct coherent arguments which engage effectively with the sources and the relevant contexts and to present them with a high level of clarity in both oral and written form
+- Construct coherent arguments that engage effectively with the sources and contexts and present them with a high level of clarity in both oral and written form.

 |Graduate Attributes and Skills